 - Aerobic classes

 It is easy to become habituated to staying inside and hibernating throughout the winter.
-Unfortunately, this will only provoke the depression further as the winter months go by.
-Instead suck it up and bundle up as needed to allow yourself to get some crisp, cool fresh air each day.
-Some days may be warm enough for you to take a walk, especially if you make some time mid-day when it tends to be at its warmest point.
+Unfortunately, this will only provoke your depression further as the winter months go by.
+The cold weather is not going anywhere, so suck it up, bundle up, and get some crisp, cool fresh air each day.
+Some days may be warm enough for you to take a walk, especially if you make time mid-day when it tends to be at its warmest point.
 Other days might be a bit too cold for a real walk which means you will have to simply bundle up and step outside for a few deep breaths in the fresh air.

-This simple practice will not only increase oxygen throughout the body, but allow you to soak in some sunlight which will be equally beneficial for your psyche.
+This simple practice will increase oxygen throughout your body, boost your vital Prana (lifeforce), and allow you to soak in some sunlight—all of which are extremely beneficial for your psyche.
 You have already committed to 30 minutes of movement each day, so you might as well do it outdoors when possible!

 - Sauna